Programs & What LAPS Does

 Please DO NOT CALL THE ANIMAL SHELTER.

 NEW LAPS COVID19 $50 Veterinary Assistance

 LAPS has started a new assistance program to help Locals affected by COVID19, who live or work (or worked) in Summit County.
 We are offering $50 in assistance for Veterinary bills with a simple application to be used for any wellness care, immunizations, etc. The longer financial assistance application for more extensive care is still available also.
-The $50 will be available from April 15 - June 30 with the possibility of extension.
+The $50 will be available until August 31 with the possibility of extension.